ihor1337/interactive-neighborhood-map/README.md

-##Udacity FEND Project 5: Neighborhood Map
+##Neighborhood Map

 ##Summary

-This project required creating a single page application using the Knockout framework.
-The app is an interactive map of my neighborhood, with curated locations that one can learn more about with data from the Foursqaure API.
-The locations can also be filtered using a text input search.
+In this project an interactive map was created on which show six bars with info fetched from Foursquare API.
+User can filter bars by opening a sidebar and starting typing name of the bar in the input field.

 ##Steps to launch:

-View the project on github pages: [My Neighborhood Map](http://talongi.github.io/udacity-p5-map/)
+Clone or download this repository on your local machine.
+Open index.html file.

 ##Resources used:

 1. Udacity forums https://discussions.udacity.com/c/nd001-project-5-neighborhood-map-project
-2. HeadFirst HTML5 Programming (book)
-3. KnockOut Documentation
+2. Official Knockout documentation
-4. StackOverflow
+3. StackOverflow
-5. MDN docs